irCode/opsys-lgs-sp23/syllabus.md

 Email: irauf@nd.edu

 I will be checking my emails intermittently, but please expect a delay of 24  hours to 48 hours

+Weekly consultation hours will be on Zoom and will be finalized after the first class.
+To make use of these hours, please send your queries 24 hours in advance so that they can be addressed fully.

 ## Overview